normen/vim-mermaid-ascii/README.md

 # vim-mermaid-ascii

-A Vim plugin that renders Mermaid diagrams as ASCII art inline in your buffer using [mermaid-ascii](https://github.com/AlexanderGrooff/mermaid-ascii).
+A Vim plugin that renders Mermaid diagrams as ASCII art inline using [mermaid-ascii](https://github.com/AlexanderGrooff/mermaid-ascii), **without modifying the buffer content**.

 ## Features

+- **Visual-only rendering**: Diagrams are displayed using Vim's folding mechanism - your mermaid code is never modified
+- **Save safely**: The file always contains the original mermaid code, rendered diagrams are display-only
-- **Toggle rendering**: Replace ` ```mermaid ``` ` code blocks with ASCII art
+- **Toggle rendering**: Show/hide ASCII art with simple commands
-- **Smart cursor behavior**: Automatically show original Mermaid code when cursor enters a rendered block
-- **Seamless editing**: Edit the Mermaid code, then re-render when you leave the block
+- **Block-level control**: Render individual diagrams or all at once

+## How It Works

+The plugin uses Vim's folding feature with custom fold text to display rendered ASCII diagrams.
+The actual buffer content (what gets saved to disk) **always** contains your original ```mermaid``` code blocks.
+The rendered ASCII art is purely visual.

 ## Requirements